iFixit/formy/readme.md

 In this example, the email address input is disabled _only_ if the checkbox isn't checked.
 Normally to achieve this you would need to add javascript outside of a form's HTML markup.
 This is problematic though, since you now have two sources of form state: your declarative form data written as HTML attributes and your imperative form data written in JS as hooks from input events.

-Formy combines computed state and static state all in the same initial `form` object, keeping your data contained and easy to understand.
+Formy combines computed values and static values all in the same initial `form` object, keeping your data contained and easy to understand.

-To create a computed state value, pass in a function as an input's property value.
+To create a computed value, pass in a function as a field property's value.
 On render, Formy calls the function and passes in the current `form` object and `fieldKey` string.
 This allows you to return a rendered value relative to all available data in the form.
 </details>

 <details><summary><strong>Radio buttons</strong></summary>